-Yes, many of our prior posts consisted of suggesting where to go and what to see in various parts of the world.
+Yes, many of our prior posts suggested where to go and what to see in various parts of the world.
 We love sharing those tidbits of information with associated photos and links.

 |I was surprised to find many of the products I needed to make my recently posted recipe for Low Carb High Fat Protein Bars, my new favorite recipe.
 Click this link if you missed the recipe.|

 In many ways, it’s easier for us.
 Sure, I’d like to be able to cook a meal, have a glass of wine, do laundry and stay busy around the house.
-But, we have little responsibility other than to stay active, eat two meals a day and pay for our hotel and dinners (breakfast is included).
+But, we have little responsibility other than staying active, eating two meals a day, and paying for our hotel and dinners (breakfast is included).

 Financially, this lockdown doesn’t impact us one way or another.
 We’d be paying rent for a holiday home, groceries, supplies and the occasional dinner out.
 Our hotel bill here is no more than we’d have paid for a holiday home and the dinners, not much more than we’d have paid for groceries and dining out.

 But, for those of you out of work as you continue to incur household and living expenses, this dreadful time can only be worrisome and frightening, along with fears about the virus impacting your family and friends.
 Our hearts go out to all of you.

 Of course, we worry about our family and friends, but based on frequent communication it seems everyone is hunkered down to the best of their ability, wearing masks, social distancing and frequently washing their hands.